Caetité: 19th century

 Major Silva Castro, a hero of the Independence of Bahia, was a resident of Caetité.
 His daughter, Pórcia, was kidnapped by Leolino Pinheiro de Azevedo.
 The episode inspired the novel Sinhazinha by the Afrânio Peixoto.
-Peixoto was the grandfather of the poet Castro Alves.
+Silva Castro was the grandfather of the poet Castro Alves.

 The village participated indirectly in the struggles for the Independence of Bahia, which occurred as part of the larger independence movement of Brazil.
 The residents of Caetité supporting the Provisional Government installed in Cachoeira, a village in the Bahian Recôncavo outside the city of Salvador.
 Struggles against the Portuguese ended in the Bahian Recôncavo in 1823, and some fighting between Brazilians and Portuguese occurred in Caetité.

 Economy

 Caetité, like much of the Brazilian semi-arid sertão, is noted for its livestock production.
 It additionally has low-level manufacturing of textiles and ceramics.
 Caetité also became a noted mining area beginning in the early 20th century, producing of amethyst, manganese, iron, and later uranium.